When the history of the dramatic early development of motion pictures is written, Lois Weber will occupy a unique position.

 “Everyone and everything holds a plot.”

 In person Weber was a gracious woman who carried herself in a stately way.
 Interviewers were impressed by her and her dedication to evangelizing–one reported: “…To know Lois Weber is to know that she is a white crusader bearing on her shield the flaming cross of her convictions.”
 Movie fans read about her warm, homey studio, which by 1920 was a fine old house complete with grounds and a tennis court.
 She ran this studio in an orderly way, starting each new production by reading her scripts out loud to both cast and crew so it would be familiar to everyone.
-Despite having a sizable stage she tended to film on location, liking the authenticity of real kitchens and drawings rooms.
+Despite having a sizable stage she tended to film on location, liking the authenticity of real kitchens and drawing rooms.

 In a 1921 issue of Motion Picture Magazine Weber shared her passion for creating thoughtful stories with journalist Emma-Lindsay Squier: